 This number remains indefinite?

-How strong was support for the underground among local civilians?
+How strong was local civilians’ support for the underground?

-Underground forces are estimated, in their peak moment, that being 1945, at a maximum of 20,000 soldiers.
-This number goes successively down, but still in 1946 there are over 10,000 people in the forests.
-In my opinion, in 1945, there were 250,000 people in the underground, to which we have to add persons linked to the underground in indirect ways, who provided intelligence information, fed and accommodated them.
-If we take into account a fluctuations of staff, which menas that people were coming in and out, there may have been half a million people linked with the postwar underground.
+Underground forces are estimated, at their peak in 1945, to have reached a maximum of 20,000 soldiers.
+This number goes successively down, but still in 1946 there were over 10,000 in the forests.
+In my opinion, there were 250,000 people in the underground in 1945, which would include persons linked to the underground in indirect ways, e.g. those who provided intelligence information, fed and accommodated them.
+If we take into account staff fluctuations, which means that people were coming and going, there may have been half a million people linked with the postwar underground.

 What’s your basis for such an estimate?